 The field of family medicine has always been fostered and strongly supported by the Mount Carmel Health System.
 As a leader in the field of primary care and tertiary medical care, Mount Carmel has provided a strong and academically based family medicine residency program since 1975.
 Our program has produced a diverse group of family physicians who are leaders in the medical field throughout Ohio and the United States.
 Our graduates practice in many diverse settings including rural, urban, suburban, federally qualified health centers, emergency rooms, urgent care, inpatient, and academics.

 Our residents have also matched in a variety of fellowships including geriatrics, emergency medicine, and hospitalist.

-The Family Medicine Center is a Level 3 patient-centered medical home and has eight video observation rooms so resident skills can be evaluated in real-time and feedback given immediately.
+The Family Medicine Center is a patient-centered medical home and has eight video observation rooms so resident skills can be evaluated in real-time and feedback given immediately.
 Formative feedback is also given on a daily basis through electronic reporting (Quick Notes).
 Additionally, we utilize our state-of-the-art simulation center on a monthly basis to enhance both medical decision making and procedural skills.

 We emphasize community service by giving our residents opportunities to help underserved patients in the Columbus area while further developing their patient care skills.
 In addition, we encourage residents beginning in their intern year to participate in mission trips that are provided 1-2 times per year with supervision from our faculty.

-Finally we have faculty who are knowledgeable, friendly, and approachable.
-Our faculty have presented at several national conferences including the Accreditation Council for Graduate Medical Education Annual Meeting, the Society of Teachers for Family Medicine, and the Residency Program Solutions/Program Directors Workshop for Family Medicine, the Assembly of Osteopathic Graduate Medical Educators, the Association for Hospital Medical Education Institute, and the Association of Family Medicine Residency Directors Accreditation Navigation Course.
+All of our faculty are fellowship trained, knowledgeable, friendly, and approachable.
+Our faculty have presented at national conferences including the Accreditation Council for Graduate Medical Education Annual Meeting, the Society of Teachers for Family Medicine conferences, the Residency Program Solutions/Program Directors Workshop for Family Medicine, the Assembly of Osteopathic Graduate Medical Educators, the Association for Hospital Medical Education Institute, and the Association of Family Medicine Residency Directors Accreditation Navigation Course.
 We also have representation on multiple national, regional, and local committees working to help move family medicine forward.